Singapore Airlines 777-300ER Business Class: Bottom Line Review

 • Amenity Kit: None, but the products that are normally included (face mask, lotion, toothbrush, etc) can be requested from the crew.

 • Would I choose to fly it again?
 Absolutely.
 It’s an excellent product overall that provides a unique and comfortable way to get to Europe.
-A distinct step up from the business class products of most US and European carriers.
+A distinct step up from the business class of most US and European carriers.

 Pros and Cons